 - Remember, 911 is often the best way to intervene if there is a question of safety for anyone.

-Examples of "See Something, Do or Say Something"
+Examples of "See Something, Do Something"

 - You and a group a friends are walking home late from late night pizza and you see someone walking home alone.

 - You could remind them of the resource of the Panther Patrol for assistance in being safely escorted home on campus.